guiferviz/happyml/README.md

 [![PyPI version](https://badge.fury.io/py/happyml.svg)](https://badge.fury.io/py/happyml)
 [![License](https://img.shields.io/badge/license-GPL-blue.svg)]()

 Machine Learning Python library for academic purposes. *HappyML* is a little project supposed to be used by beginners in the Machine Learning field.
 It has simple implementations of the more common algorithms. *HappyML* only depends on *numpy* and *matplotlib*.
-The high level of that libraries makes easy to write and read the code.
+The high level of those libraries makes easy to write and read the code.

 Installation